 Mobile work refers to organised and paid labour for which bodily movement beyond a fixed worksite is essential.
 It includes forms of work as diverse as transportation, postal services, delivery, sales, and seafaring.
-As mobile work requires the organisation and management of mobility in order to generate commercial value, and is controllable, it differs from mobile labour or migrants’ work.
-Mobile work in the 21st century is intensively mediated, particularly by large digital platforms.
+Mobile work in the twenty-first century is intensively mediated, particularly by large digital platforms.
 Based on case studies of ride-hailing drivers, short-term or piecemeal domestic helpers, and salespersons in China, this project examines the operational processes through which mobility is organised, and the larger political economy behind it.

 The Mobility Lab (MoLab) Inventory contains a large number of entries

 Xiang, Biao.
 2021.
 “Reproduction-driven labor migration from China.”
 The Georgetown Journal of Asian Affairs.
 Volume 7: 34-43. >

 Xiang, Biao.
 “The global bazaar economy”.
 In Economic Sociology: Perspectives and Conversations.
 Vol. 23, No. 2.
 March 2022: 11-14. >

 Xiang, Biao and Pal Nyiri.
 2022.
 “Migration and values”. >

 22 November 2022; MPI Halle